learn-co-students/dsc-west-p1_base_python_challenge/README.md

-# Base Python Week 1 Code Challenge
+# Base Python Week 1 Code Exercise

 The present code challenge will test your skills in base Python.
 You will be asked to show your knowledge of: